uie-com/footer/README.md

 # footer
+Amy Velazquez June 24, 2024
-footer for Center Centre websites
+Created a footer for the Center Centre websites that we can embed using iframe.
+So we only have to update this footer for all the websites.